livingcomputermuseum/ContrAlto/Contralto/readme.txt

    - 256KW of main memory (in 64KW banks)
    - Two Diablo Model 31 or 44 drives
    - Ethernet (encapsulated in either UDP datagrams or raw Ethernet frames on the host machine)
    - Standard Keyboard/Mouse/Video
+   - Alto Keyset (5-key chording keyboard)
    - Audio DAC (used with the Smalltalk Music System)
    - The Orbit raster hardware, Dover Raster Output Scanner and Dover print engine, which provides 384dpi print output (currently PDF only)
+   - The Trident Disk Controller (TriCon) and up to eight T-80 or T-300 drives

 1.2 What's Not
 --------------

-At this time, ContrAlto does not support more exotic hardware such as Trident disks, printers or audio using the utility port or the keyset input device.
+At this time, ContrAlto does not support more exotic hardware such as printers or audio using the utility port.

 2.0 Requirements